AdobeDocs/experience-manager-core-components.en/help/adaptive-forms/components/form-container.md

 ### Submission Tab {#submission-tab}

 Users can configure different actions for an Adaptive Form submissions.

+- **On submit** - Choose **Redirect to URL** to send form users to a configured page after submission, or **Show Message** to display a confirmation message on the form.

 - **Redirect URL/Path** - This option allows user to configure a page for each form, to which the form users are redirected after submitting an Adaptive Form.
 Click here for more information on [how to configure redirect pages](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/forms/create-an-adaptive-form/configure-submit-actions-and-metadata-submission/configuring-redirect-page.html).